Automattic/attendtheme/README.md

-# Gutenberg theme
+# Attend theme
-This theme is designed to showcase what Gutenberg can do with regards to themes.
-It is intended as a work in progress, at least until v1 of the new editor (and maybe beyond).
+This theme is built with meetups, conferences, and events in mind.
+It is Gutenberg-ready and prefers using Gutenberg blocks.

 # Block focused
 If something isn't a block yet, this theme will not have it.
 As each block happens, the theme will gain that functionality.

-# Styling just like Gutenberg
+# Design focused
-The idea of the default look for this theme is to as closely replicate that of the Gutenberg editor output as possible.
-As a result the focus is on that styling not creating a new look.. yet.
-As things grow, we may have styles and go further into what the theme can have... who knows.
+Events and conferences are meant to leave behind great memories.
+This theme will do that too!
+Attend is a theme that doesn't play it safe.
+It's bold, fun, and adventurous.